 What is Red Curry Paste Made Of?

 Let’s chat a bit more about red curry paste, because up until a few months ago if I saw it called for in a recipe it was a hard pass.
 Now I know that red curry paste is simply a blend of red chili peppers, garlic, lemongrass, ginger, and other spices.
-It’s concentrated flavor in a jar and packs a punch.
+It is concentrated flavor in a jar.
 I like Thai Kitchen Red Thai Curry Paste because it’s gluten free, but you can use whatever brand you like.
 I find it both in my grocery store’s “health market” as well as in the regular Asian foods aisle.